-- score.
-You can open Course Reports anytime, and printing them is a good idea.
-Then you can use them as a guide to organize your work.
-If you want to print them in our lab, we are happy to help you. - c.
-Work is only assigned online 4 days per week to coordinate with the 4 day school week in our district.
-The other 3 days no new work is assigned but any overdue work can be opened and completed to help catch up. - d.
-Family emergencies & sickness happen to everyone, but it is critical to make a plan and get caught up right away.
-Your course report will show you exactly what is needed. - 3.
+- b.
+The Course Report will show the date an assignment is due, and then the date a student actually worked on it and how much time spent along with the score.
+Students/Parents can open Course Reports anytime, and printing them is a good idea.
+Students can use them as a guide to organize work. - c.
+Work is only assigned online 4 days per week to coordinate with the four (4) day school week in our district.
+The other three (3) days no new work is assigned but any overdue work can be opened and completed to help catch up. - d.
+Family emergencies and sickness happen to everyone, but it is critical to make a plan and get caught up right away.
+The course report will show students exactly what is needed. - 3.
 Communication Skills are very important in online learning.
-This is how teachers can give you input as to what you should be learning and explaining any concept that you might have found difficult.
-Your email and google classroom attendance is crucial.
-The instructor may give additional instruction or make sure you remember assignments that are due.
-Please communicate, it will help you be successful and develop workplace skills.
-We are happy to arrange google meetings with you after you read all instructions. - 4.
-Technical Skills.
-The student MUST use a computer and high speed internet (not just a cell phone for work at home). - 5.
-A Good Study Environment.
-Another critical component of academic success online is a good study environment. - a.
+This is how teachers can give input as to what students should be learning and explaining any concept that they might have found difficult.
+Student email and google classroom attendance is crucial.
+Please communicate, it will help students be successful and develop workplace skills.

+4. Technical Skills.
+The student MUST use a computer and high speed internet (not just a cell phone for work at home).

+- 5. A Good Study Environment.
+Another critical component of academic success online is good study environment. - a.
 Please find a place where you can work without distractions.
 If you know you will constantly listen to conversations or media around you, pick a different spot.
 Put your cell phone on "silent" mode and let friends and family members know the hours that you will be participating in your school work.
 Again, workplace skills. - b.
 Don't open social networking sites while working, such as Facebook, Instagram, Snapchat, etc. Sometimes students can be on their computer for hours and appear that they are working, but if they open different social networking sites, they can easily become distracted.
 Please know we check your progress each week and can see your minutes, hours, and if anything was completed or accomplished.
 Also, Edgenuity measures your "Idle Time".
 This means if you open a lesson but then do other things for a while, it will be recorded as idle time. - c.
 Set up a comfortable work space.
 Lighting in the room should be at least as bright as the computer screen to avoid eye strain.
 Adjust the height of your chair, keyboard, and screen so that you are comfortable.